lammps/lammps/doc/src/Developer_par_long.rst

   manner consistent with processor subdomains, and provides methods for forward and reverse communication of owned and ghost grid point values.
-It is used for PPPM as an FFT grid (as outlined above) and also for the MSM algorithm which uses a cascade of grid sizes from fine to coarse to compute long-range Coulombic forces.
+It is used for PPPM as an FFT grid (as outlined above) and also for the MSM algorithm, which uses a cascade of grid sizes from fine to coarse to compute long-range Coulombic forces.
 The GridComm class is also useful for models where continuum fields interact with particles.
 For example, the two-temperature model (TTM) defines heat